ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Recording-And-Playing-Back-Data/Recording-And-Playing-Back-Data.rst

   /introspection_service/set_parameters
   /introspection_service/set_parameters_atomically

-To check if ``Service Introspection`` is enable on client and service, run the command:
+To check if ``Service Introspection`` is enabled on the client and service, run the command:

 .. code-block:: console

   ros2 service echo --flow-style /add_two_ints

-You will be seeing service communication below:
+You should see service communication like below:

 .. code-block:: console